xlan2020/DisplaceMen-demo/README.md

+1.2.6
-1.2.6 has the shop feature, though the inventory is not fully developed.
-This version fixes the bugs 1.2.5 had but is not fully tested.
+- has the shop feature, though the inventory has not been fully developed.
+- fixes the bugs 1.2.5 had but is not thoroughly tested.

+1.2.5
-1.2.5 has minor bugs; only one was found causing crashes, and it is relatively unstable.
+- has minor bugs; only one was found to cause crashes, and it is relatively unstable.

 ________